VazkiiMods/Botania/web/retexture.md

 Treat the presence of this webpage as proof that the fundraiser is legitimate, as only Botania maintainers can modify this website.

+If excess funds remain after the retexture is complete, they will be donated to a charity of the Violet Moon Modding team's choice.
+This donation will be announced by the Violet Moon Twitter.

 # Gallery

 [BlanketCon](https://blanketcon.modfest.net) is taking place the weekend of June